DrikaWinfrey/ChatApp/README.md

 # ChatApp
 A fullstack chating app using React and Firebase.

+## Rules and Policies
+Cursing and obscene words would ban a user indefinitely.

 ## Features
 - Sign in using Google AuthO
 - Stores chat history